alexandre-cl/Alexandre-CL/README.md

 - 👋 Hi, I’m @Alexandre-CL
 - 👀 I’m interested in technology.
 - 🌱 I’m currently learning Git/Github
-- 📫 How to reach me at alexandrelopes.gomail@gmail.com...
+- 📫 You can reach me at alexandrelopes.gomail@gmail.com...

 <!---
 Alexandre-CL/Alexandre-CL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.